sifangzou/sifang_zou.github.io/content/authors/Hang Zou/_index.md

 :hugs:Last upadated - Jan 2025

-I am currently employed as a Standards Engineer at China Telecom Research Institute.
+:ghost:I am currently employed as a Standards Engineer at China Telecom Research Institute.

-I earned my Bachelor of Engineering in Automation from Minzu University of China in 2018, and a Master of Science in Information Technology from Macau University of Science and Technology in 2020.
+:mortar_board:I earned my Bachelor of Engineering in Automation from Minzu University of China in 2018, and a Master of Science in Information Technology from Macau University of Science and Technology in 2020.

-Since 2023, I have been dedicated to standardization efforts.
+:seedling:Since 2023, I have been dedicated to standardization efforts.
 I am currently focusing on Study Group 21 of the ITU-T and serving as the representative for the event-based vision systems (EVS) topic, collaborating with the ISO/IEC JPEG committee.
 My primary areas include Generative Models, Implicit Neural Representations, Event-based Vision, and other fields within computer vision.

-I hold 23 patents, 10 of which have been granted.
+:star2:I hold 23 patents, 10 of which have been granted.
 I contribute as an editor to five ITU standards, three of which have been published.
 Additionally, I am the principal drafter for three industry standards.
 Beyond standardization, I author papers on relevant topics and serve as a reviewer for conferences such as ICPR, ICME, and ACM MM.

 ---
 <font size=8>**Standards**</font>